ualberta-mueller-group/MCGS/README.md

 see [input/info.test](input/info.test).

 ### Using the Database
-NOTE: Database files from previous versions are not compatible with version 1.5.
+NOTE: Database files from previous versions are not compatible with version 1.6.

-The database is loaded from `database.bin` automatically on startup if it exists and `--no-use-db` is not specified. `--db-file-load <file name>` is used to specify a different file.
+The database is loaded from `database.bin` automatically on startup if it exists and `--no-use-db` is not specified.
+MCGS first searches for it in the same directory as the executable, and then the project root directory if not found.
+`--db-file-load <file name>` is used to specify a different file.
 This file is not included in the repository and must be generated for specific games manually.

 `./MCGS --db-file-create <file name> <DB config string>` is used to create the database.
 The config string specifies games to include in the database, and